cronvel/async-kit/README.md

 Set up a job's list to be processed in parallel.
 The parallel limit is set to `Infinity` by default.

-The `finally` callback is triggered when the first job finish without error, or when all jobs have failed.
+The whole jobs processing aborts when the first job finish without error.

-Jobs processing continue on error, but no new jobs will be processed when one job succeed.
+Jobs processing continues on error.

+Note that `async.race( jobsList )` is the same than `async.parallel( jobsList ).fatal( false ).race()`.